metrumresearchgroup/TFLGenerator/README.md

 # TFL generator documentation

 TFL R package documentation can be found [here](https://metrumresearchgroup.github.io/TFL/).
-The GUI is still a work in progress.

 # Installation

 The [deliv](https://github.com/metrumresearchgroup/TFLGenerator/tree/master/deliv) folder contains the executable.
-Follow the instructions outlined in the README.md there on an Envision workflow to run the GUI.
+Follow the instructions outlined in the [README.md](https://github.com/metrumresearchgroup/TFLGenerator/blob/master/deliv/README) there on an Envision workflow to run the GUI.

 # Development